Computer Science Department

 Requirements for the Honors Program in Computer Science

 An honors program is available for students who wish to pursue a topic more deeply.
 Students must have a grade point average of at least 3.6 in all computer science courses numbered 200 or higher and complete a yearlong, preapproved honors project (Computer Science 483 and 484) of at least seven credits, culminating in both a written paper and a colloquium presentation.
 Four credits of the honors project satisfy an elective in the major requirements.
 Students who successfully complete the requirements and receive the recommendation of the department will graduate with “Honors in Computer Science.”

 Requirements for the Minor in Computer Science

 One Computer Science course numbered 150 or above, 231, 251, one course numbered 200 or above, one course numbered 300 or above, and a capstone experience.
-The capstone experience can be either (a) a course numbered 400 or above, or (b) a four- (or more) credit independent study with a significant computing component in the student’s major department, or (c) two 300-level courses.
+The capstone experience can be either (a) a course numbered 400 or above, (b) a four- (or more) credit independent study with a significant computing component in the student’s major department, or (c) two 300-level courses.
 Option (b) must be preapproved by a computer science advisor.

 The point scale for retention of the major/minor applies to all courses in the major/minor.
 No requirement for the major/minor may be taken satisfactory/unsatisfactory.

 Requirements for the Interdisciplinary CX+X Majors

-Listed under “Biology” (as Computational Biology), “Environmental Studies,” “Music,” and “Theater and Dance.”
+Listed under “Biology” (as Computational Biology), “Environmental Studies (as Environmental Computation),” “Music,” and “Theater and Dance.”